-Third-party platforms are trading apps or softwares developed by another company.
+Third-party platforms are trading apps or software developed by another company.
 Forex brokers partner with these companies to develop these platforms for them.
 A common example of these is MetaTrader 4, MetaTrader 5, and cTrader.
 These three are the most popular trading platforms.
-They are available on mobile phones, desktops,and web-based trading platform.
+They are available on mobile phones, desktops, and web-based trading platform.
 You can download them from your broker’s website.
 The mobile versions are available on Google Play Store and App Store.

-In addition, there are third party platforms that allow forex brokers link their client’s account to their own platform.
+In addition, there are third-party platforms that allow forex brokers to link their client’s account to their own platforms.
 TradingView is a typical and common example of this kind of platform.

 The forex market is very liquid and this liquidity has caused a lot of traders to throw caution to the wind and even become greedy.

 Most retail traders trade forex because of leverage, and this can cause losses to escalate very quickly.

 There are lots of unlicensed brokers who lure unsuspecting traders with promises of huge returns with low investments.

 Some of them claim to hold licenses from regulators in countries that are not known for strong regulatory supervision.